-Now the veteran of many a directorial gig, most of which have been on television, Gunn is a highly sought after creator of unique and marketable content in Hollywood despite his relatively small feature directorial experience.
-In this edition of Ranked, we’ll be analysing each of the four entries from his particularly influential list of directed feature films in terms of artistic achievement and popular consensus.
+Now the veteran of many a directorial gig, most of which have been online or on television, Gunn is a highly sought after creator of unique and marketable visual material in Hollywood despite his relatively small feature directorial experience.
+In this edition of Ranked, we at The Film Magazine will be analysing each of the six entries from James Gunn’s particularly influential list of directed feature films in terms of artistic achievement, critical response and popular consensus.
 Someone call Michael Rooker because these are the James Gunn Directed Movies Ranked.

-4. Super (2010)
+6. Super (2010)

 An early indicator as to what James Gunn could offer superhero films and cinema as a whole, 2010 comedy Super illustrated the director’s keen eye for an effective comic book story and is, at least from what we know of the man, the most Gunn movie to date.

-With an all-star cast led by Rainn Wilson (‘The Office’), its clear that fellow filmmakers believed in this unique and on-the-surface hard-to-sell project from the get-go, speaking to the quality of what must have been included in Gunn’s initial script.
+With an all-star cast led by Rainn Wilson (‘The Office’), it’s clear that fellow filmmakers believed in this unique and on-the-surface hard-to-sell project from the get-go, speaking to the quality of what must have been included in Gunn’s initial script.

-Though more divisive than his later comic book inspired work, Super remains an interesting vision into a filmmaker and his philosophies, as well as how much comedy and superhero cinema have changed in the decade since.
+Though more divisive than his later comic book-inspired work, Super remains an interesting vision into a filmmaker and his philosophies, as well as how much comedy and superhero cinema have changed in the decade since.

 5. Slither (2006)

-Starring Nathan Fillion and would-be Charlie’s Angels director Elizabeth Banks, Gunn assembled a strong tribute to the alien-invasion horrors of decades past in a movie that would probably have done better critically and financially with today’s more horror aware and nostalgic audiences.
+Starring Nathan Fillion and would-be Charlie’s Angels director Elizabeth Banks, Gunn assembled a strong tribute to the alien-invasion horrors of decades past in a movie that would probably have done better critically and financially with today’s more horror-aware and nostalgic audiences.